vsoni1/surface_waves/README.md

 # surface waves
-code used to analyze surface waves from movies of colloidal fluids
+Code used to analyze surface waves from movies of colloidal fluids.

 ### Run ``analyze_boundary.py`` with path to directory holding frames of movie

 `analyze_boundary.py /path/to/directory`

+A new directory under the input directory will be created with the name "h_analysis".
+Data will be stored here

 Optional parameters: